anwala/general-language-behavior/README.md

 ## BOT DETECTION

-We compared the performance of BLOC with three baselines, [Botometer](https://botometer.osome.iu.edu/), [Twitter DNA](https://doi.org/10.1109/TDSC.2017.2681672), and [DNA-influenced](https://www.nature.com/articles/s41598-022-11854-w) on the bot detection task.
+We compared the performance of BLOC to three baselines, [Botometer](https://botometer.osome.iu.edu/), [Twitter DNA](https://doi.org/10.1109/TDSC.2017.2681672), and [DNA-influenced](https://www.nature.com/articles/s41598-022-11854-w) on the bot detection task.
 Here we provide the references to all the methods excluding Botometer since its code is not publicly available.

 #### Dataset
-All tweets and accounts used in the bot detection task can be found in the [Bot repository dataset]([Dataset](https://botometer.osome.iu.edu/bot-repository/datasets.html)).
+All tweets and accounts used in the bot detection task can be found in the [Bot repository dataset](https://botometer.osome.iu.edu/bot-repository/datasets.html).

 #### Models
   * BLOC